whmcs-smarters/SmartersX-Connect/README.md

 🎉 **7-Day Free Trial Included**

-Experience SmartersX risk-free and discover a smarter way to monitor your WHMCS business.
+Experience <a href="https://smartersx.com">SmartersX</a> risk-free and discover a smarter way to monitor your WHMCS business.

 ---